 - Who is your target customer/what do you do here?
 (You should have researched this before the interview.)

 - Do you do background checks or drug tests?
-(Asking this implies that you have something to hide.)
+(The hiring manager should have already told you by this point, plus asking this implies that you have something to hide.)

 - What’s your benefits package?
 (This question is only acceptable after a job offer has been extended to you.)